sanneduinkerx/progressive-web-apps-2021/README.md

 - Loading state, ui skeleton, percieved performance
 - favorites list, with cache service worker
 - load whole web app offline
+- cache-control max-age for files for better performance

 ## npm packages
 The npm packages i used in this project are: